Maurdekye/satisfactory_factory_planner/README.md

    - 3.33 for Steel Beams, or 2^2 * 3^0 = 4 at 83.33%
 ```

-- `-r, --resupply-insufficient` - If not enough input resources are available, then resupply more to fulfill the requested quota, instead of limiting the output totals
+- `-s, --resupply-insufficient` - If not enough input resources are available, then resupply more to fulfill the requested quota, instead of limiting the output totals

 #### Example: